ground-creative/YourHomeServer/README.md

 Example condition using action "then" if condition is true:
 ```
 "br-fan-start-routine":
 {
 	"conditions":
 	[
 		{
 			"label":"br-fan" ,
 			"eval": "switch=false"
 		}
 	] ,
 	"then":
 	{
 		"run": "br-fan-routine"
 	}
 }
 ```
-Example condition using action "then" if condition is true, else if condition is false :
+Example condition using action "then" if condition is true, else if condition is false:
 ```
 "br-fan-start-routine":
 {